mybonk/mybonk-wiki/workshop-8/README.md

 - **Dynamic Container Creation**: Create containers by name (auto-generated name if not specified)
 - **Shared Configuration**: A single configuration.nix file serves all containers
 - **Private Network**: All containers communicate on a shared network (10.233.0.0/24)
-- **Full Connectivity**: Containers can ping each other, the host, and the internet
+- **Full Connectivity**: Containers can ping each other by hostname, reach the host, and access the internet
 - **CLI Management**: Create, start, stop, and destroy containers on the fly without having to edit a config file for each one.

 ### Prerequisites